flipacholas/Architecture-of-consoles/articles/dreamcast.md

 The Dreamcast shipped with a **modem** module installed which games could use to 'call' a dial-up service for online gaming.
 Sega provided two services: **SegaNet** (used in America and Japan) and **Dreamarena** (the European counterpart).

 Players registered with a service using **DreamKey**, an extra disc that was bundled with some games.
 DreamKey provided a web browser to register an account.
-Initially, DreamKey came a pre-configured service depending on the region, but later revisions allowed users to alter its ISP settings to connect to any of them.
+Initially, DreamKey came as a pre-configured service depending on the region, but later revisions allowed users to alter its ISP settings to connect to any of them.

 There was also a Dreamcast-branded keyboard and mouse available to buy, just in case the user fancied surfing the net *PC-style*.